osposweb/osposweb.github.io/Home.md

 # Documentation

-You'll find a ordered list of comprehensive guides and documentation to help you start working with Open Source Point Of Sale as quickly as possible.
+You'll find a ordered list of comprehensive guides (🚀) and documentation (ℹ️) to help (❔) you start working with Open Source Point Of Sale as quickly as possible.

 ## User Documentation